xioFelix/UofA_2024_SP_COMP3307_OlafChat/README.md

 ## Logging

+The logging system uses the following levels:
+- **`Trace`:** The lowest level of logging.
+When enabled, it will display all debug statements, but may contain a lot of information that is not of interest.
+- **`Debug`:** Debug mode, which usually outputs some of the functions that we are most concerned about at the moment as needed.
+- **`Info`:** The mode seen by the user, only necessary information is output, and no debug statements will appear.

 By default, the server outputs `INFO` level logs to the console, including connections, disconnections, and message flow.
-For more detailed logs, you can enable `DEBUG` level logging:
+For more detailed logs, you can enable `DEBUG` or `TRACE` level logging:

 ```python
 import logging